allexfranc/allexfranc.github.io/_posts/2025-06-03-stm32-startup-from-scratch.md

 excerpt: "Building a minimal boot sequence with less than 50 lines of code"
 ---

----
-layout: post
-title: "STM32 Startup From Scratch"
-date: 2024-12-17
-author: "Your Name"
-tags: [stm32, embedded, bare-metal, arm]
-excerpt: "Building a minimal boot sequence with less than 50 lines of code"
----

 Have you ever wondered what's the minimal code you need to boot an STM32F407?
 Well, I have...